-- E. SCHEDULING VACATIONS: Staffing schedules shall be established by appointing authorities to provide vacation leave for employees at regular annual periods, and employees shall take vacation leave at the time scheduled.
-Such schedules may be amended by the appointing authorities to meet work emergencies or to grant requests of individual employees.
-In establishing regular schedules, appointing authorities shall give due consideration to the desires of individual employees within limits of work requirements of the office and department.
+- vacation and later returns to full time shall be credited with the original time served toward vacation accrual rate. - E. SCHEDULING VACATIONS: Staffing schedules shall be established by Appointing Authorities to provide vacation leave for employees at regular annual periods, and employees shall take vacation leave at the time scheduled.
+Such schedules may be amended by the Appointing Authorities to meet work emergencies or to grant requests of individual employees.
+In establishing regular schedules, Appointing Authorities shall give due consideration to the desires of individual employees within limits of work requirements of the office and department.
 Employees who have completed six (6) months of continuous service as provided in this section may utilize earned vacation leave credit as it accumulates, subject to established vacation schedules. - F. ACCUMULATION OF VACATION CREDIT: Employees shall not accumulate vacation leave in excess of two hundred (200) total hours at the end of any given month.
-An employee who is about to lose vacation credit because of accrual limitations may, by notifying his/her appointing authority five (5) days in advance, absent himself/herself to prevent loss of this time.
-Such action taken by the employee shall not constitute a basis for disciplinary action or loss of pay. - G. TRANSFER CREDIT: If an employee is transferred, or appointed to another department or office, the employee's vacation leave credit shall remain in effect, and it will become the responsibility of the new department. - H. VACATION PAY AT TERMINATION: If an employee serves at least six (6) months and is separated from County service, the employee shall be entitled to cash compensation for accrued vacation leave. - I. DEATH OF EMPLOYEE: In the case of the death of an employee, compensation for accrued vacation leave shall be paid in the same manner that salary due decedent is paid.
+An Appointing Authority may authorize the pay off of excess vacation time at the employee's applicable rate of pay, when an employee is about to lose vacation credit because of accrual limitations, when such pending loss is caused by an Appointing Authority's insistence that the employee be at work, thus prohibiting a scheduled vacation period.
+No payment shall be made for vacation time lost by an employee because of accrual limitations unless failure to take vacation is caused by the Appointing Authority's insistence that the employee be at work during a scheduled vacation period. - G. TRANSFER CREDIT: If an employee is transferred, or appointed to another department or office, the employee's vacation leave credit shall remain in effect, and it will become the responsibility of the new department. - H. VACATION PAY AT TERMINATION: If an employee serves at least six (6) months and is separated from County service, the employee shall be entitled to cash compensation for accrued vacation leave. - I. DEATH OF EMPLOYEE: In the case of the death of an employee, compensation for accrued vacation leave shall be paid in the same manner that salary due decedent is paid.